Skip to main content

 • Change only the lane that actually owns the blocked traffic.

-• Check [tools.browser] first if the problem is “browser tool unavailable” rather than “URL rejected.”
+• Check [tools.browser] first if the problem is “built-in browse tool unavailable” rather than “URL rejected.”

-• Do not use outbound_http as a generic fix for built-in browser or web-fetch failures.
+• Do not use outbound_http as a generic fix for built-in browse or web-fetch failures.

 • Do not use allow_private_hosts = true as a substitute for a real domain policy when the lane should stay narrow.

-• Treat doctor as the repair path when browser preview or companion readiness is unclear.
+• Treat doctor as the repair path when external browser automation readiness is unclear.

 Continue Reading

-• Continue to Managed Skills when the issue is skill install, browser preview enablement, or download policy rather than raw URL policy.
+• Continue to Skills when the issue is skill install, agent-browser setup, or download policy rather than raw URL policy.

 • Continue to Configuration Patterns when you want the wider operator config map around providers, channels, memory, and trust toggles.